drewbarontini/gifpoint/book.md

+# Working Titles

+- “Thinking Modular CSS”
+- “But Why?
+Modular CSS”
+- “Blueprint Modular CSS”
-“Thinking Modular CSS”, “But Why?
-Modular CSS”, “Blueprint Modular CSS”, “The Means to Modular CSS”, “The Modular CSS Way”.
+- “The Means to Modular CSS”
+- “The Modular CSS Way”

 # Elevator Pitch

+We’ve talked about the “how” of writing modular CSS, but we haven’t truly explored the “why.”
+What is the thought process behind modular CSS?
+How do we make the decisions that craft a flexible CSS architecture?
+How do we decide when to create new components and modules, when to refactor, what goes where, when something is something?
+We’ll take a practical look at that thought process by exploring popular sites and breaking them down into their various components, both reusable, and more site-specific ones.

 # Tagline

+Learn the “why” of modular CSS by analyzing the decisions that craft a flexible CSS architecture.

 # Outline
 - Introduction (personal, establish credibility)
 - Front-end is now a specialization
 - What truly is “Modular CSS”?
 - The “how” has been covered (naming conventions, organization, SRP, separation of concerns, etc.)
 - Let’s answer “why,” what is the thought process?
 How do we decide when something is something?
+What decisions do we make?
 - Examples, examples, examples (explore five sites breaking down patterns)

 # 1. Introduction